juliarcha/putty-ssh-auth-docs/explanation.md

 ---

-For many tech professionals enthusiasts, PuTTY is an essential tool for connecting local computers to servers around the world.
+For many tech professionals and enthusiasts, PuTTY is an essential tool for connecting local computers to servers around the world.
 It uses the **SSH protocol** to establish a secure connection, allowing users to manage systems, transfer files, and execute commands remotely.

 In a common scenario, you would use a login and a password to authenticate the connection using PuTTY's interface.
 However, the password-based method has significant security and efficiency limitations.
 While the SSH protocol encrypts the password during transmission, the password itself remains a vulnerable target.
 The **SSH Key Authentication** feature addresses this weakness, providing a robust method for establishing secure connections to remote servers.

-This document explains the concept behind the SSH Key Authentication, one of PuTTY's powerful functionalities, responsible for replacing the vulnerability of a password with a cryptographic proof of identity.
+This document explains the concept behind SSH Key Authentication, one of PuTTY's powerful functionalities, responsible for replacing the vulnerability of a password with a cryptographic proof of identity.

 After this reading, you will understand why this solution is the professional standard for secure remote access.

 ## The importance of SSH in secure authentication

-Key authentication is the most recommended way to connect to servers, surpassing the password-based authentication.
-By combining key authentication with the SSH protocol, you can ensure a secure access to servers in any location.
+Key authentication is the most recommended way to connect to servers, surpassing password-based authentication.
+By combining key authentication with the SSH protocol, you can ensure secure access to servers in any location.

 To understand the importance of keys, the first step is learning how the **SSH protocol** works.
-Secure Shell is a network protocol that enables the secure communication between two computers in a network with safety limitations like the internet.
+Secure Shell is a network protocol that enables secure communication between two computers in a network with safety limitations: the internet.
 Based on the principles of **security** and **flexibility**, the SSH protocol provides three fundamental guarantees:

 1. **Confidentiality**: Since the data traffic is encrypted, the information shared between computers cannot be accessed by unauthorized users.
 2. **Integrity**: SSH ensures that the data sent is not altered along the way.
 3. **Authentication**: SSH verifies the identity of the user trying to connect to ensure only authorized users have access.

 Passwords and keys play their role in the authentication pillar.
-Although the SSH protocol supports password authentication, it was designed for a much more robust, secure and efficient method, which addresses the inherent weaknesses of passwords, such as phising, brute-force attacks, and reuse across multiple systems.
+Although the SSH protocol supports password authentication, it was designed for a much more robust, secure, and efficient method, which addresses the inherent weaknesses of passwords, such as phishing, brute-force attacks, and reuse across multiple systems.

 ## Public and private key cryptography